frederik-hoeft/raspi-vlan-multi-ssid/README.md

 # Raspberry Pi Multi-SSID Wireless Access Point Configuration + VLAN support

-This repository contains a proof of concept for setting up your Raspberry Pi as a multi-SSID wireless access point in VLAN "access mode".
+This repository contains a proof of concept for setting up your Raspberry Pi as a multi-SSID wireless access point in Cisco-style VLAN "access mode".
 So traffic from different SSIDs can be separated using VLANs, allowing clients to remain unaware of the whole VLAN shenanigans.

 ## Purpose